Do you have a large puddle on your grass?

 Just like a roof, waterlines have a lifespan that can range anywhere from 25-50 years.
 A water main will develop a leak when the there is corrosion in the pipe, poor backfilling around the pipe, or ground freezing and movement.
 Either way your water main needs to be replaced.

-- A temporary line is run from your outside hose to a generous neighbor’s hose and both are turned on.
+A temporary line is run from your outside hose to a generous neighbour’s hose and both are turned on.
 (You need a female-to-female hose connector to complete this task).
 This allows you to still have water during the replacement of your water main.